Roundups

 • Heavy metals: disrupt metabolic function by accumulating in your vital organs and displacing vitamins and minerals.

 • Artificial ingredients: studies show that regularly consuming foods with artificial ingredients has been linked to depression, an increase risk of metabolic syndrome, and an increased chance of weight gain.
+These artificial ingredients include "natural flavors," which is an extremely unregulated term and companies are not required to tell you how they sourced those "natural ingredients," so for the purpose of this article, natural flavors are included in the artificial ingredients section.

 • Added sugar: also known as artificial sweeteners, added sugar has been shown to decrease satiety (meaning you won't feel full) and negatively impact your metabolism.